TencentBlueKing/bk-ci/README_EN.md

 ## Features

-- Continuous integration and continuous delivery: Due to the scalability of the framework, bk-ci can not only be used in simple CI scenarios, but also as the continuous delivery center of all the projects of the enterprise.
+- Continuous Integration and Continuous Delivery: Thanks to its scalable framework, BK-CI is not just suited for basic CI workflows—it can also serve as the central hub for continuous delivery across all enterprise projects.
-- What you see is what you get: bk-ci provides flexible and visualized pipelines for you to orchestrate.
-Move your fingers and you can describe the R&D process here.
+- What you see is what you get: BK-CI offers flexible, visualized pipelines for seamless orchestration.
+With just a few clicks, you can map out your entire R&D process effortlessly.
 - Parallel and scalable framework: The flexible framework can be scaled horizontally at will to meet the enterprise’s need for large-scale use.
-- Distributed system: bk-ci can manage multiple agents easily to help you perform cross-platform build, testing and deployment in a faster manner.
+- Distributed system: BK-CI can manage multiple agents easily to help you perform cross-platform build, testing and deployment in a faster manner.
-- Pipeline plugins: bk-ci has a complete plugin development system with properties like low barrier to entry and scalability.
+- Pipeline plugins: BK-CI has a complete plugin development system with properties like low barrier to entry and scalability.
 - Pipeline templates: It promotes the standardization of R&D within the enterprise.
 - CodeCheck rule set：accumulate the team's code requirements, and can be shared and upgraded across projects or teams.